-Welcome to the first season of Insight Out, hosted by Ipsos UU.
+Welcome to the Insight Out, a podcast hosted by Ipsos UU.
 Each month, our hosts will interview dynamic experts from across the insights industry, including within Ipsos, to expose truths, evoke empathy and fuel business growth now and into the future.

 Season 3, Episode 1: Listening to Unheard Voices with Luciana Obniski

 Luciana Obniski, our UU Head Curator from Brazil, discusses the importance of hearing from all voices when doing research, especially those that typically fall outside of the margins.
 Too often, important voices are overlooked and unseen among our blind spots or drowned out by the masses.
 Yet, often it’s the "small" voice that can initiate the biggest change.

 Season 2, Episode 8: 2020: A Year of COVID, Conflict & Culture